Russia-Ukraine: Russia claims Ukraine is preparing for chemical attack on its troops

 "It involves detonating tanks of hydrocyanic acid and ammonia as Russian troops advance.
 From September to October 2023, the specified chemicals were delivered to areas of Kramatorsk and Kupyansk, which are planned to be placed along motorways and at major transport interchanges.”

-It added: “It is expected that such tactics will significantly hamper the activity of offensive operations of the Armed Forces of the Russian Federation and give Kiev additional time to prepare defensive lines in Zaporozhye, Kharkov, and Sumy regions.”
+The update added: “It is expected that such tactics will significantly hamper the activity of offensive operations of the armed forces of the Russian Federation and give Kiev additional time to prepare defensive lines in Zaporozhye, Kharkov, and Sumy regions.”

-It claimed the US' involvement in weapon supply was a breach of the convention.
+It claimed the US's involvement in weapon supply was a breach of the convention.

-"The very fact that the US is supplying such munitions in a military conflict is a violation of Article I of the Convention, which obliges States Parties to: '...never under any circumstances transfer directly or indirectly chemical weapons to anyone...',” it said.
+The update said: "The very fact that the US is supplying such munitions in a military conflict is a violation of article one of the Convention, which obliges states parties to 'never under any circumstances transfer directly or indirectly chemical weapons to anyone'.”

 The Ukraine Ministry of Foreign Affairs and OPCW have been contacted for comment.